ricpol/pygrister/doc/intro.rst

   Figuring out the attachment ID of a file is not straightforward: if you have an attachment column named "A", you may create a formula column and set it to ``=$A`` - or, download the Sqlite database.
+- Users have their own IDs too, which is an integer number.
+The new SCIM apis make use of users IDs: however, SCIM is not enabled (so far) in the regular SaaS Grist, and you can't retrieve the "home" database where those IDs are stored.
+See the SCIM section of this documentation for more info.
+  The few, non-SCIM apis dealing with user manipulation identify users by their own unique email.

 The ``GristApi`` class.
 =======================